 “Strangers Drowning” by Larissa MacFarquhar

 To help provide some balance and insight to some of these difficult and challenging ethical questions, we recommend the book “Strangers Drowning: Grappling with Impossible Idealism, Drastic Choices, and Overpowering Urge to Help” by Larissa MacFarquhar.
 This book is recommended as further reading to support Chapter 2 “Fit for a Global Profession” to help shape your thinking on what it means to make a difference in the world.
-As a daughter of diplomats, MacFarquhar provides very interesting stories of people who lead a life of altruism and what we can take away from these amazing individuals.
+As a daughter of diplomats, MacFarquhar provides very interesting stories of people who lead a life of altruism.
 But first, the author asks us whether we are selfless enough to become an altruist.
 Can you really see yourself devoting your life to the cause of others?
 This is an important question to answer when thinking of joining the international relations field.
 As international relations professionals, we must be ready and willing to help strangers, even if that means serving your country.
 You are there to serve the public and people who aren’t your friends and family.

 Altruists feel a strong desire or even an obligation to help everyone but themselves.
 To be an altruist means helping other even when it causes you hardship, even putting your own life at risk for an enemy.
 Think of how nurses and health practitioners are obligated to treat everyone the same, even if the patient is someone of despicable nature.
 Through her stories, MacFarquhar eludes that helping an enemy can be of great benefit as it establishes characteristics of empathy, kindness and goodwill.

 Unlike altruists, who want the best for everyone except themselves, people who believe in utilitarianism is someone who wants the best for everyone.
 The difference here is that doing anything for yourself makes you a terrible person in the simplest sense.
 Utilitarian philosophers like Peter Singer uses the simple example of seeing a child drown but you are more concerned about ruining your clothes than jumping in to save them, and therefore becomes an immoral decision that benefits you and not the other person.
-Sadly, children across the world are dying everyday, yet we continue to spend money on ourselves rather than donate for food and medicine that can save a child’s life.
-If we spent money helping others, perhaps the world would be better off.
+Sadly, children across the world are dying everyday, yet we continue to spend money on ourselves rather than donate food and medicine that can save a child’s life.

 But what would you do if you were forced to save your partner’s life instead of saving the life of two strangers at the same time?
 According to strict utilitarianism, we should always try to save as many lives as possible.
 Consider the life-making decisions that Heads of States and military personnel need to make on a daily basis.
 Do they consider the lives of many or just one, and is this a moral or immoral decision?